-Alternative Season Trips Difference relative to Alternative 1 Alternative Length (Days) Trips Producer Surplus Alternative 1 21 2,563 Preferred Alternative 2 56 2,368 -195 -\$29,108 Alternative 3 48 3,720 1,156 \$172,317
+Alternative Projected Season Trips Difference relative to Alternative 1 Alternative Length (Days) Trips Producer Surplus Alternative 1 21 2,563 Preferred Alternative 2 56 2,368 -195 -\$29,108 Alternative 3 48 3,720 1,156 \$172,317

-Although Preferred Alternative 2 would set the longest recreational fishing season for greater amberjack, it is expected to result in a smaller number of target trips relative to status quo.
+Although Preferred Alternative 2 would set the longest recreational fishing season for greater amberjack, it is expected to result in a smaller number of target trips relative to status quo based on historic time that fishermen prefer to fish.
 The reduction in target trips is due to the switch from a wave with a greater average number of trips (high intensity) to a wave with a relatively smaller average number of trips (lower intensity).

-Preferred Alternative 2 is expected to decrease the number of trips targeting greater amberjack by 195 trips and reduce PS to the for-hire sector by \$29,108 (\$2021).
-Relative to Alternative 1, Alternative 3 is expected to result in 1,156 additional greater amberjack target trips and increase PS to the for-hire sector by \$172,317 (\$2021).
-In addition, the longer greater amberjack recreational fishing seasons set by Preferred Alternative 2 and Alternative 3 would be expected to result in economic benefits due to the greater flexibility afforded to charter operators.
+Preferred Alternative 2 is projected to decrease the number of trips targeting greater amberjack by 195 trips and reduce PS to the forhire sector by \$29,108 (\$2021).
+Relative to Alternative 1, Alternative 3 is expected to result in 1,156 additional greater amberjack target trips and increase PS to the for-hire sector by \$172,317 (\$2021) due to the projected season closure date being in May, a month of higher historic fishing intensity.
+In addition, the longer greater amberjack recreational fishing seasons set by Preferred Alternative 2 and Alternative 3 would be expected to result in economic benefits due to the greater flexibility afforded to charter operators compared to the projected 21-day season under Alternative 1.
 The added flexibility would allow charter operators to adjust their fishing operations to mitigate unforeseen events, e.g., rescheduling trips to avoid inclement weather conditions.